detail on la Sagrada familia

 Outside La Sagrada Família

 These days the Sagrada Família is surrounded by gates.
 Tourists zig-zag up and down in lines outside when it’s their timed turn to enter.
 Double-decker open-topped buses pull up in front and let crowds hop off to marvel at the spectacle, and individuals vie for the best spot, selfie-sticks in hand, to get a picture that includes their faces with a backdrop of as much of the basilica as they can possibly fit into the shot.
-Men start setting up their blankets of sunglasses and magnets and ‘Barcelona’ fans to flog to tourists early in the morning, and as the day wears on the crowds are consistent.
+Men start setting up their blankets of sunglasses and magnets and ‘Barcelona’ fans to flog to tourists early in the morning, and as the day wears on the crowds never stop coming.

 A hilarious lady who owns a t-shirt shop in Gràcia told me the tourists who stop and marvel in the middle of the pavement are the bane of her life when she’s trying to get to work every morning.
 Although I think even if I lived in Barcelona I couldn’t help stopping and staring every now and then; the building is ever-changing.